 Tips

 - Don't overmix.
-Keep in mind that the batter will have some small lumps.
-Don't overmix it because that can make your cake tough instead of light and fluffy.
+Stir the batter just until smooth.
+Overmixing can make your cake tough instead of light and fluffy.

 - Let the cake cool completely before frosting.
 If you're going to add frosting (see below for ideas), be sure to let the cake cool completely.
 If the cake is still warm, your frosting will melt right off.